matteo14c/HaploCoV/docs/source/haplocov.rst

 ``Parent: B.1`` indicates that the parental lineage is B.1

 2. The *VOC-ness score* of the parental, and candidate new lineage/variant (**Score parent:** and **Score subV:**, respectively).
 The larger the difference between the 2 scores is, the more likely it is that the new lineage/variant should have "enhanced" VOC-like features.
-A difference of 10 or above in particular should be considered a strong indication, since in our experience score-differences of 10 or higher have been recorded only when comparing (known) VOC variants as defined by the WHO with their parental lineage.
+A difference of 5 or above in particular should be considered a strong indication, since in our experience score-differences of 5 or higher have been recorded only when comparing (known) VOC variants as defined by the WHO with their parental lineage.

 An example of a output line is reported below:

 | ``Score parent: 3.28 - Score subV: 15.10``

-3. A detailed comparison of the genomic variants gained or lost by the novel candidate lineage/designation w.r.t its parent.
-Which includes the following data:
+3. A detailed comparison of the genomic variants gained or lost by the novel candidate lineage/designation w.r.t its parental.
+Which includes the following information:

 | 3.1. **defined by**: reports the complete list of defining genomic variants of the novel lineage/designation;
 | 3.2. **gained (wrt parent)**: genomic variants that are new compared with the parent lineage;